CommerceTeam/commerce/Documentation/BreakingChanges/Index.rst

 Changed
 _______
 All modules are now useing the core ModuleTemplate api.

 FolderRepository::initFolders
  - now returns only the pid as integer of for the parameter given not the parents in an array.
  - does not create folders magicaly anymore.
 Please create it using FolderRepository::createFolder.
  - does not call the update utility anymore.
 Please call it on your own.
  - parameter $module and $pid changes position in method call.
 Fallback handling will be dropped in version 6

+The basket is now a singleton object and not attached to the feuser object anymore.
+As long as you use the api method \CommerceTeam\Commerce\Utility\GeneralUtility::getBasket() you dont need to change your code.